Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • Relief – relieve pain, inflammatory reactions, promote healing;

-• Proctoglivenol - tone blood vessels, relieve pain and inflammation.
+• Proctoglivenol - tones blood vessels, relieves pain and inflammation.

-The treatment prescribed by the doctor must be strictly followed, even if there are no visible results.
+The treatment prescribed by the doctor must be carried out strictly, even if no visible results are observed.
 In this case, the nursing mother needs to come for a follow-up examination, where the doctor will determine how to continue treating hemorrhoids, that is, he will adjust the course of treatment after childbirth.

-If such treatment does not bring the expected results, and the disease causes a lot of trouble for a young mother, it is possible to have an operation.
-It consists in removing nodes by different methods.
+If such treatment does not bring the expected results, and the disease causes a lot of trouble for the young mother, it is possible to undergo surgery.
+It consists of removing nodes using different methods.

-Hemorrhoids can be treated by such a method as mini-operations after childbirth.
-You don't need to go to the hospital to do them.
-Difficult cases, frequent relapses require a more serious approach.
+Hemorrhoids can be treated using a method such as mini-surgeries after childbirth.
+You don't need to go to the hospital to get them done.
+Complex cases and frequent relapses require a more serious approach.

-1. latex doping.
-The mini-operation consists in the imposition of rubber rings on the knot.
+1. Latex alloying.
+The mini-operation consists of applying rubber rings to the knot.
 It dies within a week.
-As a result, there is a slight bleeding on about the third day.
+As a result, there is slight bleeding on about the third day.

 3. Laser infrared coagulation.
-Laser irradiation cauterizes the node with the formation of a scar.
+Laser irradiation cauterizes the node to form a scar.
 There are practically no complications, but the likelihood of relapses is increased.

-4. Hemorrhoidectomy operations by various methods are performed under anesthesia.
-For their implementation, you will have to go to the hospital.
-There are different methods, but they all boil down to the fact that the surgeon cuts off the nodes, suturing the incision formed on the mucosa.
+4. Hemorrhoidectomy operations using various methods are performed under anesthesia.
+To carry them out you will have to go to the hospital.
+There are different methods, but they all boil down to the fact that the surgeon cuts off the nodes, suturing the incision formed on the mucous membrane.

-Treatment of hemorrhoids after childbirth with folk recipes has shown good results, many recipes can be used with breastfeeding.
+Treatment of hemorrhoids after childbirth with folk recipes has shown good results; many recipes can be used during breastfeeding.
 Moreover, they are often prescribed by proctologists themselves as maintenance therapy.
 And it is with the permission of the attending physician that they can be used.

 To relieve inflammation, strengthen blood vessels, reduce swelling, stimulate regeneration, you will need: